 b) Homeworks and Labs (40%)

-Minimum of 10 out of 20 for part b)
+Minimum of 10 values (in 20 values) for compement b)

 - Arroz, G. e Monteiro, J. e Oliveira, A. (2009).
 Arquitectura de Computadores: dos Sistemas Digitais aos Microprocessadores.
 (Vol. 1). http://www.wook.pt/ficha/arquitectura-de-computadores/a/id/190902: IST - Instituto Superior Técnico

 - Tocci, R. e Moss, G. (2009).
 Digital Systems - Priciples and Applications.
 (Vol. 1). (pp. 992). http://www.pearsonhighered.com/educator/product/Digital-Systems-Principles-and-Applications-11E/9780135103821.page: Perason - Prentice Hall